History of the Dallas Mavericks: 1985–1988: A true contender

 Dallas had the eighth pick in the 1985 NBA draft—again due to a trade with the Cavaliers—and drafted German-born forward Detlef Schrempf out of Washington.
 He would show flashes of brilliance in his three-plus seasons with the team, but it was not until he was traded to the Indiana Pacers that he displayed his full potential.
 The Mavericks also traded center Kurt Nimphius to the Los Angeles Clippers for center James Donaldson, who would play for the Mavericks until halfway through the 1991–92 season.
 This allowed the Mavericks to have the steady hand at center that had been lacking throughout the franchise's first five years.
 In 1988, James Donaldson would represent the only All-Star center in Dallas Maverick history.

 Rolando Blackman represented the Mavericks in the 1986 NBA All-Star Game, hosted by Dallas at Reunion Arena.
 The 1985–86 Mavericks were second in scoring at 115.3 points per game, gaining them their third straight playoff appearance.
 They defeated Utah 3–1 in the first round.
 In the conference semi-finals, they ran into the Lakers again, and L.A. defeated Dallas in six games.
 But four of those games were decided by four points or less, and Dallas won half of those, leaving Mavericks fans room to hope that they could finally top the Lakers in the following season.
-The Mavs drafted Michigan center Roy Tarpley with the seventh overall pick, who would go on to become a very talented—but troubled—member of the roster.
+The Mavs drafted Michigan center Roy Tarpley with the seventh overall pick, who would go on to become a talented—but troubled—member of the roster.